kkharji/clj-duct-reitit/README.md

 #### `:duct.module.reitit/opts`

 Extra reitit and ring options
-  - `:coercion`: if this value is nil then coercion won't be used. valid keys `[:data-spec :clojure-spec :schema]`
+  - `:coercion`: if this value is nil then coercion won't be used. valid keys `[:malli :spec :schema]`
   - `:environment`: environment variables to be passed to be injected to handlers.
   - `:middlewares`: global middlewares to be passed to reitit middleware key with the default once.